svenreyes/comp423-course-notes/docs/tutorials/go-setup.md

     ```go
     touch main.go
     ```
-6. Write the "Hello COMP423" Program
-    Add the following code to main.go:
+6. Write the "Hello COMP423" Program and add the following code to main.go:
     ```go
     package main